 If you major in botany here, you will find unparalleled opportunities to study plant biology and work side-by-side with faculty mentors.
 The department has an international reputation in coastal, marine and estuarine studies.
 You will find an exceptionally strong program in freshwater botany, as well as courses in such diverse areas as terrestrial ecology, plant cell biology and ethnobotany.

-The College's historic greenhouse is an important teaching and research facility for botany and ecology classes, and will be modernized as part of the $20 million science center renovation.
+The College's historic greenhouse is an important teaching and research facility for botany and ecology classes, and was recently modernized as part of the $25.3 million science center renovation.
 Watch the video.

 The science programs at Connecticut College provide students with opportunities rarely available to undergraduates: